kumo-js/kumo/README.md

 ## Isolation

 We intend to support the ability to easily maintain multiple environments within an AWS account.
-We believe that resources deployed to a particular environment should not isolated, and not "promoted" across environments using mechanisms like API Gateway stages, and Lambda aliases.
+We believe that resources deployed to a particular environment should be isolated, and not "promoted" across environments using mechanisms like API Gateway stages, and Lambda aliases.
 This can cause complexity in the management of environment configuration.